 Lake Central School Corporation recognizes the unique social and emotional needs of high ability students.
 There are counselors at each building who are available to support those needs individually or in small groups.
+Elementary high ability students participate in social/emotional lessons in their classroom with their teacher weekly, and with the counselor in their school no less than once per quarter to address Indiana SEL and Employability skills.
 Middle school students participate in social/emotional lessons during the Advisory period each week at all middle schools.
-Elementary high ability students participate in social/emotional lessons in their classroom with their teacher or the counselor in their school.
+High school students also meet with counselors and/or participate in social emotional lessons during their PTE classes.